Are you struggling to write a resume to generate more interviews for positions that are of interest?

 You are not alone!

-Let’s discuss the critical components to consider when you attempt to write a resume that will grab the reader’s attention.
+Let’s discuss the critical components to consider when writing a resume that will grab the reader’s attention.

-With the abundance of resume writing tips available it can be overwhelming for the job seeker to put them into practice effectively.
+With the abundance of resume writing tips available, it can be overwhelming for the job seeker to implement them effectively.
 What usually happens is the job seeker completes the project quickly and results in a resume that doesn’t show their real value resulting in zero to minimal response.